-The monthly standard error of the model is approximately 77,000 jobs.
-The first and last data rows of the table report the forecast plus 0.5 standard errors (in green) and the forecast minus 0.5 standard errors (in red), respectively.
+The monthly standard error of the model is approximately 82,300 jobs.
+The first and last data rows of the table report the forecast plus one standard error (in green) and the forecast minus one standard error (in red), respectively.
 All values are rounded to the nearest thousand.
-If the model errors were normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.
+If the model errors were normally distributed, roughly 16% of the observations would fall below minus one standard error and another 16% of the observations would exceed plus one standard error.

-The aggregate neural network model forecast for July is 274,000, which is up 21,000 jobs from last month's revised forecast of 253,000.
-The modest increase in the forecast from June to July reflects a strengthening in the employment environment during the month of July.
-The Briefing.com consensus estimate for July is 229,000, which 6,000 higher than the June NFP data (215,000), indicating a very slight improvement in the employment environment.
-The actual June data was below the revised June forecast (-0.39 S.E.) and the consensus estimate for July is notably below the model forecast (-0.58 S.E.).
+The aggregate neural network model forecast for July is 219,000, which is almost unchanged (-3,000) from last months forecast of 222,000, reflecting a static employment environment during the month of July.
+The Briefing.com consensus estimate for July is 185,000, which is down sharply (-102,000) from the June NFP data (287,000).
+Normally, this would suggest that the market was forecasting a significant weakening in the employment environment.
+In this case, it simply indicates that the actual June data was an outlier.

 Basic forecasting tools can help you identify unusual consensus economic estimates, which often lead to substantial surprises and market movements.
 Identifying such environments in advance may help you protect your portfolio from these corrections and help you determine the optimal entry and exit points for your strategies.